culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 Every photogrammetry software is quite different and will import different image files formats.

-*In this case the images that you have downloaded previously are already converted for you and, although it is better you get use to some software for batch converting images, at this stage you will not need to take further actions.*
+*In this case the images that you have downloaded previously are already converted for you and, although it is better you get use to this software for batch converting images, at this stage you will not need to take further actions.*